 Lauren Gardner is a studio host appearing across MLB Network's programming, including Off Base, MLB Network’s new regular-season afternoon program.
 The daily program originates from a reimagined set inside Studio 21 with a rotation of guest panelists offering a variety of perspectives, outside-the-box thinking and a passion for baseball that will be infectious to the next generation of fans.

 In addition to her role at MLB Network, Gardner serves as a studio host for NHL Network.

 Prior to arriving at MLB Network, Gardner appeared on Altitude Sports Network, hosting pre and postgame shows for the Colorado Avalanche and Denver Nuggets.
 Gardner has covered the NHL, MLB, NFL, NBA, college football, college basketball and multiple Super Bowls for CBS Sports, AT&T SportsNet, FOX Sports Ohio, MTV2, ESPN and the Smithsonian Channel.

 Gardner, a Denver native, began her professional career as an intern at FOX Sports Rocky Mountain and Mile High Sports Magazine.
 Gardner graduated from the University of Colorado at Boulder with a political science degree, before becoming a Denver Broncos cheerleader.

 Jon Heyman is an insider appearing across MLB Network's programming.
-Throughout the year, Heyman contributes to the Emmy Award-winning flagship studio show MLB Tonight as well as MLB Network's Trade Deadline coverage and National Baseball Hall of Fame coverage, and the offseason morning show Hot Stove.
+Throughout the year, Heyman contributes to the Emmy Award-winning flagship studio show MLB Tonight as well as MLB Network's Trade Deadline coverage, National Baseball Hall of Fame coverage and the offseason morning show Hot Stove.

 In addition to his work for MLB Network, Heyman is an MLB insider for Fancred Sports and regularly contributes to WFAN Radio in New York.